-Hirano Shrine(Best around mid-March to late April)Hirano Shrine is home for 400 cherry blossom trees consisting of 60 different types.
+Hirano ShrineHirano Shrine is home for 400 cherry blossom trees consisting of 60 different types.
 Among them 10 types are especially unique.
 This shrine is one of the most famous spots for cherry blossoms in Kyoto and some locals consider Hirano Shrine as their favorite cherry blossom spot.
-The nighttime illumination is held from around March 20 to April 20, it’s something worth going to.
+The nighttime illumination is held from around late March to early April, and it’s something worth going to.
 Also check out the venders selling festival foods.
-Because of the variety of cherry blossom trees in Hirano Shrine, there are great chances that visitors will be able to view the flowers as they bloom periodically throughout the spring season.
+Because of the variety of cherry trees in Hirano Shrine, the chances are great that visitors will be able to view the flowers as they bloom periodically throughout the spring season.

-Taizo-in Temple Special Springtime Tour(Full bloom around April 10)Taizo-in Temple is one of the sub-temples located inside Myoshin-ji.
-Special tour and a meal plans are offered during the cherry blossom season.
-Sit in front of stunning blossoms with Shojin cuisine, or Buddhist vegetarian meal, made by a Michelin rated chef.
+Taizo-in Temple Special Springtime TourTaizo-in Temple is one of the sub-temples located inside Myoshin-ji Temple.
+Special tour and meal plans are offered during the cherry blossom season.
+Sit in front of stunning blossoms with shojin ryori, or Buddhist vegan cuisine, made by a Michelin rated chef.
 The garden at Taizo-in Temple is absolutely beautiful.
-Make the reservations in advance online, only limited spots are available!
+Remember to make the reservation in advance online, only limited spots are available!

-Yoshihiro’s Kyoto Style Confectionery Class(Sakura sweets available all spring season)Want to see cherry blossoms, but it’s a rainy day?
+Yoshihiro’s Kyoto Style Confectionery ClassSakura sweets available all spring season!
+Want to see cherry blossoms, but it’s a rainy day?
 Viewing the cherry blossoms is not the only way to enjoy the spring season.
 During spring season in Japan, Sakura flavored sweets fill the stores.
 From traditional Japanese sweets to modern day snacks like KitKat, there are so many delicious things to try.
-So how about making your own Japanese confectioneries with shapes of cherry blossoms?
+So how about making your own Japanese confectioneries with in the shape of a cherry blossom?
 Traditional Japanese confectioneries are strongly influenced by the scenery of flowers that reflect the seasons.
-It’s also an experience you can still enjoy in an event of a rain.
+It’s also an experience you can still enjoy in an event of rain.
 Experience some Japanese culture by creating and eating your own Japanese confectioneries.